 They said it was too good to be true—green chile in the Northwest?!
 However, once people tasted the growing spice and full flavor that can only be accomplished by chile grown in New Mexico, independent grocers including New Seasons Markets, and local restaurants quickly picked up Los Roast's brand of chile.

 Roasting seasonally leant time to develop relationships and recipes in New Mexico.
 In 2014, Los Roast became a year-round company, launching a shelf-stable product line.

-Los Roast is the first company operating outside of New Mexico to have their green chile verified by the New Mexico Dept of Agriculture and is currently the only out of state company producing New Mexico Certified chile.
+Los Roast is the first company operating outside of New Mexico to have their green chile verified by the New Mexico Department of Agriculture, and is currently the only out-of-state company producing New Mexico Certified chile.

 We remain committed to providing a source of New Mexico grown green chile to Portland, OR and beyond, contributing a steady stream of roasted, peeled, and chopped green chile and award winning chile sauces throughout the West.